TheoDgb/URLCustomDiscs/README.md

 }
 ?>
 ```
-- Reset the ownership for www-data to ensure the web server can access the files:
+- Reset the ownership for www-data to ensure the HTTP server can access the files:
   `sudo chown -R www-data:www-data /var/www/html`
 - Restart Apache to ensure the changes take effect.
 </details>